How can we help?

 The Legal 500 said:

-Lucy explains how remote family hearings are working during the COVID-19 lockdown:
+Lucy explains how remote family hearings worked during the COVID-19 lockdown:

 Lucy has been asked to provide comment on no fault divorce on Metro Radio: